YannMagnin/ivk/README.md

 // todo : image

-This is a small project designed to provide an application for Casio calculators that allows users to view the behavior of the CPU during the execution of specific instructions.
+This is a small project designed to provide an application for Casio calculators that allows to view the behavior of the CPU during the execution of specific instructions.

 The project was created to aid in debugging the MQ project, an emulator for